joshenoy/sathyabh.at/content/blog/2008-08-22-forget-monday-blues-presenting-tuesday-blues.md

 ---
 I was checking my office mail inbox to <span style="text-decoration: line-through;">check if I have any important mails</span> clearing out junk forwards, and this mail from the HR Department caught my eye.Dear All,

-> As per the request from the Government of Tamilnadu, we will be working on all Saturday&#8217;s effective 23rd Aug 2008.
+> As per the request from the Government of Tamilnadu, we will be working on all Saturday's effective 23rd Aug 2008.
 >
 > We will be observing Sunday and Monday as weekly holidays until further notice.
 >